 Action on Disability youth service supports young disabled people from 11-25 to have fun, learn new skills and challenge themselves.

-Designed to meet the Every Disabled Child Matters outcomes it offers a varied programme of music, life skills, sport and volunteering.
+Designed to meet the Every Disabled Child Matters outcomes it offers a varied programme of arts, life skills, sport, accredited learning and volunteering.

 We want young disabled people to have the same opportunities to live independent, fulfilling lives as non disabled people.